Nex-Otaku/foreach/README.md

 --- | ---
-**-d, --directory** | Apply command only to directories **-f, --file** | Apply command only to files
+**-d, --directory** | Apply command only to directories **-f, --file** | Apply command only to files **--include-dot-directories** | Look inside directories with names started with dot - ".git", ".idea" etc. Ignoring these directories by default.
+**--include-directories-ignored-by-git** | Do not use ".gitignore" rules.
+By default we skip all directories mentioned in ".gitignore".

 ## Getting Started